Stonesjtu/go-docker/README.md

 ## LICENSE

 See COPYRIGHT file.
-Go-Docker is developped at IRISA.
+Go-Docker is developed at IRISA.

 ## Other components